TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-blob-lifecycle-management.md

     "diagnosticCard": {
         "title": "Blob Lifecycle Management Troubleshooter",
         "description": "Help us with a few inputs and give us couple of minutes to run automated diagnostics.
 We can help diagnose your problem without the need of opening a case.", "insightNotAvailableText": "Our troubleshooter did not detect any issues with your resource.
-Please provide a sample blob path with this issue and ensure that it is in the approved format as suggested in the watermark."
+Please review the recommended solutions below."
     },
     "formElements": [
         {
-            "id": "blob_path",
+            "id": "lcm_scenarios",
             "order": 2,
-            "controlType": "textbox",
+            "controlType": "dropdown",
-            "displayLabel": "Sample blob path with tiering issues", "watermarkText": "'mycontainer/myblob.txt'",
+            "displayLabel": "Select the scenario that matches your issue", "dropdownOptions": [{
+                    "value": "lcm_did_not_work",
+                    "text": "Lifecycle Management did not work at all for this account" }, {
+                    "value": "lcm_did_not_work_container_blob",
+                    "text": "Lifecycle Management did not work for a specific container or blob" }, {
+                    "text": "Other, my scenario is not listed", "value": "dont_know_answer"
+                }
+            ],
             "required": false,
             "diagnosticInputRequiredClients": "Portal,ASC"
         },
         {
+            "id": "blob_path",
+            "order": 3,
+            "visibility": "lcm_scenarios == lcm_did_not_work_container_blob",
+            "controlType": "textbox",
+            "displayLabel": "Provide the container or blob path", "watermarkText": "'mycontainer' or 'mycontainer/myblob.txt'",
+            "required": true,
+            "diagnosticInputRequiredClients": "Portal,ASC"
+        },
+        {
             "id": "problem_start_time",
-            "order": 3,
+            "order": 4,
             "controlType": "datetimepicker",
             "displayLabel": "Approximate local start time of the most recent occurrence", "required": true
         },
         {
             "id": "problem_description",
-            "order": 4,
+            "order": 5,
             "controlType": "multilinetextbox",
             "displayLabel": "Provide any additional details",
             "required": true,